Sanger Summer Research Program

 The Sanger Summer Research Program focuses on collaboration between faculty and students on a sustained research project, with particular focus on moving that research toward public presentation and/or publication.

 Faculty and advanced students (rising juniors and seniors).
 Graduated students are not eligible for the program.
-(This includes students returning for an Honors Term.)
+Graduates returning for an Honors Term are not eligible.

 - Student and faculty partners will develop a collaborative model in which the faculty member and student each plays a significant role in the advancement of an ongoing or new research project and in the dissemination of the new knowledge the project produces.

-- Participating students and faculty members will be on campus for the full eight weeks of the program.
+- Students and faculty members are expected to be on campus for the full eight weeks of the program.
 If applicants plan to be away from Beloit during the program for longer than a week, the proposal should detail how they will contribute to the learning community,

 - Faculty/Student teams will prepare for and attend weekly meetings with a research cluster that includes 1-3 other teams, as well as other meetings associated with the Sanger program, as scheduled.